Couleslaw/Project-L/docs/AIPlayerGuide/index.md

 Remember the C# 8.0 language feature limitations mentioned in the [Technical Requirements](#technical-requirements).
 Avoid newer syntax.
 If you haven't read the [documentation](../TechnicalDocs/core/index) for the _Project-L Core_ library, now is the time to do it.
 "%}

-The [AI Player Example](https://github.com/Couleslaw/Project-L/tree/master/ProjectL-CLI/SimpleAIPlayer) project showcases the implementation of a simple AI player.
+The [Simple AI Player](https://github.com/Couleslaw/Project-L/tree/master/ProjectL-CLI/SimpleAIPlayer) project showcases the implementation of a simple AI player.
 You can find the documentation for it [here](../SimpleAIPlayerDocs/index.html).

 ### Test Your AI Player